reaby/loistotxt/README.md

 # LoistoTxt
 Song lyrics and lower 3rd titles displayer to obs, vmix or any casting software that supports browser source.
-Additionally you can remote control whitelisted scenes at OBS (required additional plugin to install)
+Additionally you can remote control whitelisted scenes at OBS (additional plugin required for this).

 ## Install